itiv-kit/dnn-model-exploration/README.md

 # Quantization and Sparsity exploration of DNNs

-This project contains a Python library and test scripts to explore the behavior of DNN accuracy when quantization to inputs and weights are applied or when the sparsity of intermediate results are artificially increased.
+This project contains a Python library and test scripts to explore the behavior of a DNN model accuracy when quantization to inputs and weights is applied or when sparsity of intermediate results are artificially increased.

 The aim of this project is to analyze the behavior of a model in which layers are replaced with counterparts that model sparse or quantized inference.

 This project can also be extended to enable other DNN behavior, if this is preferred.
-You can have a look into `model_explorer/models` or `model_explorer/problems` to get started.
+Have a look into the quick guide down below.
+Otherwise, feel free to open a question or even a pull request.

 ## Setup & Prerequisities
-The project comes as Python library, which can later be pubished to PyPI.
-The minimum supported Python version is Python 3.9
+The project comes as Python library, which can later be published to PyPI.
+We recommend using Python3.9, however, 3.8 or 3.10 are likely to work as well.

 Currently, to install the package in an editable mode, run the following command, which installs the package.
 Pip will automatically install all dependencies.
 We still recommend to a create a virtual environment first.